 What is Mouth Ulcers?

 Mouth Ulcers commonly known as canker sores are painful lesions in the mouth or at the base of the gums or inside cheeks or lips.
 In scientific terms, it is the loss of tissue lining in the mouth.
 These are nothing to worry about as they are non-contagious and go away in around a week or two.
 However, if these are not healed in the period as said so or are large and extremely painful then it is advised to visit a dentist.
-The pain sometimes can be to the extent that it can make eating, talking and drinking difficult and uncomfortable.
+The pain sometimes can be to the extent that it can make eating, talking, and drinking difficult and uncomfortable.

 Women, children and the one having a family history are most prone to developing Mouth Ulcers.
-Though the exact cause of Mouth Ulcers could not be known several factors can attribute to the same:
+Though the exact cause of Mouth Ulcers could not be known several factors can contribute to the same:

 - Trauma or Injury from hard brushing, sports injury, accidents or dental work